Shannon Marie Rugani

 Born in Lake Tahoe, California, Shannon Marie Rugani trained at San Francisco Ballet School prior to being named an apprentice in 2004.
 She joined the Company in 2005.

-Her repertory also includes Balanchine’s “Diamonds,” Divertimento No. 15, “Emeralds,” The Four Temperaments, “Rubies,” Scotch Symphony, Stars and Stripes, Symphony in C, and Theme and Variations; Bintley’s The Dance House; Cranko’s Onegin; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Kudelka’s The Ruins Proclaim The Building Was Beautiful; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; de Mille’s Rodeo; Morris’ Sylvia and Sandpaper Ballet; Neumeier’s The Little Mermaid; Possokhov’s Firebird, Francesca da Rimini, and The Rite of Spring; Ratmansky’s Le Carnaval des Animaux; Robbins’ The Concert, Dybbuk, and Glass Pieces; Tomasson’s Giselle, Romeo & Juliet, Chi-Lin, Criss-Cross, The Fifth Season, and Prism; Tomasson/Possokhov’s Don Quixote; and Wheeldon’s Carousel (A Dance) and Number Nine.
+Her repertory also includes Tomasson’s Romeo & Juliet, Chi-Lin, Criss-Cross, The Fifth Season, and Prism; Tomasson/Possokhov’s Don Quixote; Balanchine’s Agon, Brahms-Schoenberg Quartet (2nd and 4th movements), “Diamonds,” Divertimento No. 15, “Emeralds,” The Four Temperaments, “Rubies,” Scotch Symphony, Stars and Stripes, Symphony in C, and Theme and Variations; Bintley’s The Dance House; Cranko’s Onegin; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Kudelka’s The Ruins Proclaim The Building Was Beautiful; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère; de Mille’s Rodeo; Morris’ Sylvia, Maelstrom, and Sandpaper Ballet; Neumeier’s The Little Mermaid; Possokhov’s Firebird (Little Princesses) and Francesca da Rimini; Ratmansky’s Le Carnaval des Animaux, From Foreign Lands (Italian, Polish, and Hungarian), and Shostakovich Trilogy (Chamber Symphony); Robbins’ The Concert and Dybbuk; and Wheeldon’s Carousel (A Dance) and Number Nine.